 - (1) The IE shall maintain communication with ERCOT and the TSP at all stages of the generation interconnection process.
-The IE must also immediately notify both ERCOT and the TSP of any changes that would affect the technical attributes and/or timeline of the project, including, but not limited to the following elements:
+The IE must immediately notify both ERCOT (via email at GINR@ercot.com) and the TSP of any changes that would affect the technical attributes and/or timeline of the project, including, but not limited to the following elements:

 - (a) Capacity;

 - (b) In-service date;

 - (c) Location;

 - (d) Generator type;

-- (e) Interconnection agreement execution; and
+- (e) Interconnection agreement execution;

-- (f) Air permit acquisition.
+- (f) Status of the acquisition of any necessary rights to water supplies; and

+- (g) Status of the acquisition of any necessary air permits.

 - (2) The IE shall update the Resource registration form as soon as possible following any change to the proposed facility and shall submit the updated information to ERCOT and the TSP.
-On March 1 and September 1 of each year, any IE that has submitted an FIS request shall submit to ERCOT, for each proposed facility, an electronic copy of a

-notarized attestation that, to the best of the attesting party's knowledge, the Resource registration form data are correct.
+On March 1 and September 1 of each year, any IE that has submitted an FIS request shall submit to ERCOT, for each proposed facility, an electronic copy of a notarized attestation that, to the best of the attesting party's knowledge, the Resource registration form data are correct.
 The attestation shall be sent by email to GINR@ercot.com.
 This obligation to update continues even after any interconnection agreement is signed.
-IEs must immediately notify ERCOT and the relevant TSP(s) of any change in ownership and shall provide conclusive documentary evidence of the ownership change (such as a purchase/sale agreement).

-- (3) If, after receipt of the updated Resource registration form, ERCOT or the TSP determines that any subsequent changes to the project may affect the reliable operation of the ERCOT System or otherwise warrant new studies, then ERCOT may require additional studies to be performed before the proposed Generation Resource is allowed to interconnect to the ERCOT System.
+IEs must immediately notify ERCOT and the relevant TSP(s) of any change in ownership and shall provide conclusive documentary evidence of the ownership change (such as a purchase/sale agreement). - (3) If, after receipt of the updated Resource registration form, ERCOT or the TSP determines that any subsequent changes to the project may affect the reliable operation of the ERCOT System or otherwise warrant new studies, then ERCOT may require additional studies to be performed before the proposed Generation Resource is allowed to interconnect to the ERCOT System.
 The IE and TSP(s) shall develop a schedule for completing the additional studies.
 The TSP shall provide the FIS studies to ERCOT and the other TSPs through the confidential email list.
-If these additional studies show that the project would not meet the operational standards specified in the Protocols, this Planning Guide, the Operating Guides, or Other Binding Documents, ERCOT may require the IE to demonstrate its compliance with these standards as a condition for energization of the proposed Resource. - (4) If the IE increases the requested amount of capacity of the proposed Generation Resource by more than 20% of the amount requested in the screening study, ERCOT shall require the IE to submit a new GINR for the additional capacity or for the entire project.
-ERCOT may, at its discretion, require the IE to submit a new GINR for significant capacity decreases or capacity increases of less than 20%, particularly if other changes to the request are also made, such as changes to the in-service date.
-ERCOT's determination as to whether new studies are needed in no way affects the ongoing obligations of the IE and TSP to comply with North American Electric Reliability Corporation (NERC) Reliability Standards, Protocols, this Planning Guide and the Operating Guides. - (5) The IE shall notify ERCOT of the status of any applicable Texas Commission on Environmental Quality (TCEQ) air permits.
-The IE shall also notify ERCOT and the TSP of any relevant change in the status of any permit application, including issuance of the permit or delay in receiving the permit.
-The IE shall notify ERCOT when it has given the TSP Notice to proceed with the FIS.
+If these additional studies show that the project would not meet the operational standards specified in the Protocols, this Planning Guide, the Operating Guides, or Other Binding Documents, ERCOT may require the IE to demonstrate its compliance with these standards as a condition for energization of the proposed Generation Resource. - (4) If the IE increases the requested amount of capacity of the proposed Generation Resource by more than 20% of the amount requested in the screening study, ERCOT shall require the IE to submit a new Generation Interconnection or Change Request (GINR) for the additional capacity or for the entire project.
+ERCOT may, at its discretion, require the IE to submit a new GINR for significant capacity decreases or capacity increases of less than 20%, particularly if other changes to the request are also made, such as changes to the inservice date.
+ERCOT's determination as to whether new studies are needed in no way affects the ongoing obligations of the IE and TSP to comply with North American Electric Reliability Corporation (NERC) Reliability Standards, Protocols, this Planning Guide and the Operating Guides.